Blog

 But entering the Chinese app market may not be easy.
 (Correction: it definitely won’t be.)

 Everything is different in China.
 Cloud services that you might want to use in your app are likely not available, forcing you to search for alternatives.
+The top provider is AliCloud, but there is also Tencent cloud, Huawei cloud, and other competitors.
 Authentication schemes you typically use via social login are different, and the ones you’re used to might not be available inside China.
+China does have social login authentications available for most platforms and apps, using local authenticators, although rarely for important apps in fintech, or government apps.

 Also, there’s permissions.